siberianfox/g2wiki/Programming-TinyG2.md

 ## Programming with the ROM loader and BOSSAc

 The TinyG v9 has a ERASE jumper, and the Due has an ERASE button.
 So, in order to put the board in the loader, you must either connect the ERASE jumper or hold the ERASE button _while_ hitting the Reset button.
 Then remove the ERASE jumper or release the ERASE button.

-If you are looking to program using a SAM-ICE from Atmel Studio 6, please see [here](https://github.com/synthetos/g2/wiki/Programming-v9-with-Studio6-and-the-SAM-ICE)

 Please note: We do not yet have instructions Linux, but the steps are similar to that of OS X.